 - Focussed assemblies and collective worship covering particular themes.
-We use the weekly resources developed by Picture News, alongside our Learning to Learn skills - Integration into other lessons such as reading, science etc. - Interventions like lego therapy for individuals or groups of pupils who are finding friendships challenging.
+The use the weekly resources developed by Picture News, alongside our Learning to Learn skills - Integration into other lessons such as reading, science etc. - Interventions for individuals or groups of pupils who are finding friendships challenging.